H3llKa1ser/B00t2R00t/Lateral Movement/Ligolo-ng.md

  - [Agent : nchatelain@nworkstation] » listener_add --addr 0.0.0.0:1234 --to 127.0.0.1:4321 --tcp (Creates a TCP listening socket on the agent (0.0.0.0:1234) and redirect connections to the 4321 port of the proxy server)

  - INFO[1208] Listener created on remote agent!

+### On the proxy:

+ - nc -lvp 4321 (When a connection is made on the TCP port 1234 of the agent, nc will receive the connection.)

+## TIP: This is very useful when using reverse tcp/udp payloads.